View Variables¶

 R::view:(distinct(app_id )) |

-Return a list of app_id for RUM to web applications. |
+Returns a list of app_id from web application RUM PV. |

-R::view:(distinct(env )){app_id = 8f05003ebccad062 } |
+R::view:(distinct(env )){app_id = '8f05003ebccad062'} |

-Return the list of env corresponding to the web application user access monitoring with app_id=8f05003ebccad062 . |
+Returns a list of env for the web application with app_id=8f05003ebccad062 . |

 R::view:(distinct(env )){app_id = #{appid} } |

-By using #{variable name} in DQL statements, it can be used for cascade queries.
-This represents that the variable name of the previous query is set as app_id , and it returns the env list corresponding to the selected app_id in the previous variable. |
+Using #{variable_name} in DQL statements for cascade queries.
+If the previous query variable name is set to app_id , it returns a list of env corresponding to the selected app_id from the previous variable. |

 Example: